alsalafiyyah/alsalafiyyah.github.io/_pages/masail-jahiliyyah.md

 And He says: **“And when it is said to them: Follow that which Allah has sent down!
 They say: Nay, we shall follow that which we found our forefathers (following).
 Would they do so even if the Devil invites them to the torment of the Fire?”** (Luqman [31]: 21)

 So He revealed to them His saying: **“Say: I exhort you to one thing only –that you stand up for Allah’s sake in pairs and singly– and then refect (upon the life of the Prophet).
-There is no madness in your companion (Muhammad).”** (as-Saba [34]: 46)
+There is no madness in your companion (Muhammad (peace be upon him)).”** (as-Saba [34]: 46)

 And His saying: **“(Say to the disbelievers): Follow what has been sent down unto you from your Lord, and follow not any partners besides Him.
 Little do you remember!”** (al-A’raf [7]: 3)